 - The Provincial Archives of Alberta holds the records of five religious orders: Les Oblats de Marie Immaculée, 1842–1986; Les Soeurs de L’Assomption de la Sainte Vierge, 1868–1987; The Congregation of the Most Holy Redeemer, 1849–1990; The Sisters of Providence, 1886–1978; and the Soeurs Grises/Grey Nuns, 1877–1967.

-- Local Community Records of Women Religious in the Archdiocese of Seattle
+- A Guide to Local Community Records of Women Religious in the Archdiocese of Seattle

 - Who Were the Nuns? (database and analysis of English convents in exile, 1600–1800)